Honorable

 Kordofan/Nuba Mountains Sudan

-Victims and Survivors Organization, Amute Francis Lobalu, Executive Director,
+Sudan Victims and Survivors Organization, Amute Francis Lobalu, Executive

-Social Justice and Peace Committee, Joyce Rothermel, Chair, Wilkinsburg, PA
+James Social Justice and Peace Committee, Joyce Rothermel, Chair, Wilkinsburg,

 Sudan